 Stages of Alcohol Use Disorder

 The development of AUD occurs in stages.
+Consuming too much alcohol can lead to serious health issues such as liver diseases, brain damage, and increased risks of accidents and mental health disorders.
 Therefore, their behaviour seems natural for many individuals, but it has changed dramatically over time.
 The first stage of AUD is early on.
 Behaviours of the first stage include occasional binge drinking.
 Binge drinking is a pattern of drinking that brings a person’s blood alcohol content (BAC) up to .08 g/dL.
 In a 2-hour time window, this is four or more drinks on average for a woman and five or more drinks on average for a man.

 As AUD progresses to the next phase, individuals begin drinking more alcohol consistently.
 The chronic phase of AUD occurs for many years.
 While individuals may hide it to a certain degree, friends and family members begin to see their behaviours shift as they become more physically dependent.
 This physical alcohol dependence is the final phase of AUD.
 Generally, physical dependence wreaks havoc in a person’s life, making it difficult for them to fulfill responsibilities and maintain relationships.